 Six subjects are assigned to two groups based on their reported preference on five pairs of paintings .
 In each pair, there is one painting made by Paul Klee and one painting made by Wassily Kandinsky.
 Each subject independently chooses which painting she prefers in each pair without being told the artist of each painting.
 After all subjects make their decisions, the computer sorts the six subjects based on how many Klee’s paintings they prefer (if there is a tie among multiple subjects, then these subjects’ orders are determined randomly).
 The first three subjects, who prefer the most Klee’s paintings, are classified into Group Klee.
 The second three subjects, who prefer relatively less Klee’s paintings, are classified into Group Kandinsky.
 Subjects in Group Klee are told that all of their group members relatively prefer Klee’s paintings, compared with other subjects.
 Subjects in Group Kandinsky are privately told that all of their group members relatively prefer Kandinsky’s paintings .
 Each subject does not receive information about any other subject’s group membership.
 Groups remain the same for the entire experiment.

-In Stage 2, subjects in both treatments participate in a two-round calculation game.
+In Stage 2, subjects in both treatments participate in a two-round competition in which they answer questions from an established IQ test.
+All the IQ test questions are selected from Raven’s Standard Progressive Matrices Plus.
 The first round of the game determines their individual status, while the second round determines their group status.
 In the first round of the game, all subjects are assigned into pairs in which the two subjects are from different groups (i.e. one subject is from the Klee group and the other is from the Kandinsky group).
-Each pair play a calculation game in which they are asked to solve as many calculation problems as possible within two minutes.
-Each calculation problem asks subjects to calculate the sum of five two-digit numbers.
-At the end of the first round, each subject receives $0.25 for each correct answer.
-Incorrect answers do not decrease each subject’s payoff.
-In addition, the subject who correctly solved more problems within each pair wins the first round of the game and receives an $1.00 bonus.
-The winner within each pair is assigned high individual status, while the loser is assigned low individual status.
+Each pair participate in a competition in which they are asked to solve as many IQ test questions as possible within five minutes.
+At the end of the first round, the subject who correctly solved more problems within each pair wins the first round of the game and receives an $2.50 bonus, while the subject who loses the first round receives $0.

-After subjects in both treatments indicate their levels of group attachment in Stage 5, they are shown the last screen which displays all the game results in Stage 2 (i.e. the number of correct answers they get in each round, whether they win the first round, whether their groups win the second round and their payoffs), Stage 4 (i.e. whether their decisions are randomly selected and their payoffs), and their total earnings in the experiment.
+After subjects in both treatments finish Stage 4, they are shown the last screen which displays all the game results in Stage 2 (i.e. whether they win the first round and whether their groups win the second round), Stage 3 (i.e. whether their decisions are randomly selected and the allocation results), whether their payoffs in Stage 2 or Stage 3 is selected for payment and their final earnings from the experiment.